-- Funding requests must be for a duration of five (5) years and up to \$20 million. - There is no restriction on the amount requested annually, but the total request is limited to \$20 million. - Budgets should include sufficient funding for participation in annual jurisdictional and regional EPSCoR conferences.
-In addition, budgets should request support for key jurisdiction personnel to participate in the annual PI meeting, the biennial National EPSCoR Conference, and in evaluative activities including site visits and reverse site visits. - Budgets for participating organizations must be included as subawards to the budget of the submitting organization.
+- Funding requests must be for a duration of five (5) years. - There is no restriction on the amount requested annually, but the total request is limited to \$20 million. - Budgets for participating organizations must be included as subawards to the budget of the submitting organization.
 Only the budget of the submitting organization may include subawards (i.e., no subawards may appear in the budgets of subawardee organizations). - Subawards to organizations in non-EPSCoR jurisdictions are not permitted. - Financial compensation for the external evaluator(s) must be included in the budget of the submitting organization under NSF budget line G.3 (Consultant Services).
 No other form of financial compensation for these services will be allowed. - EPSCoR funding must only be requested for and expended in EPSCoR jurisdictions.
-EPSCoR funding may not be used to support participants from non-EPSCoR jurisdictions.
-(This restriction does not preclude the involvement of non-EPSCoR participants when their participation does not incur significant additional costs). - Proposal budgets must comply with guidance in the current NSF Proposal and Award Policies and Procedures Guide, with special attention given to rules for Participant Support (Line F on the Proposal Budget), especially with regard to gifts and entertainment.
+EPSCoR funding may not be used to support participants from non-EPSCoR jurisdictions. - Proposal budgets must comply with guidance in the current NSF Proposal and Award Policies and Procedures Guide, with special attention given to rules for Participant Support (Line F on the Proposal Budget), especially with regard to gifts and entertainment.
 In general, costs of entertainment and amusement are unallowable and may not be requested.
-Additionally, jurisdictions submitting proposal budgets with Subawards (Line G5 on the Proposal Budget) must be able to verify that the lead institution has established a system to monitor the subawards issued on Federally-sponsored projects and that appropriate agreements are in place with subrecipients.
+Additionally, jurisdictions submitting proposal budgets with Subawards (Line G5 on the Proposal Budget) must be able to verify that the lead institution has established a system to monitor the subawards issued on Federally sponsored projects and that appropriate agreements are in place with subrecipients.